1. Introduction

 https://aggregator.example/{instance-id}/

-Clients SHOULD treat server-provided URLs as authoritative and avoid constructing URLs by string concatenation.
+Clients SHOULD treat URLs advertised by Aggregator Server and Aggregator Instance metadata as authoritative and SHOULD NOT construct resource URLs by string concatenation unless this specification explicitly fixes the path.
 Unless a path is explicitly fixed, the concrete URLs shown in this document serve as illustrative defaults; deployments MAY use different locations as long as the relevant metadata resources advertise the authoritative links.

 -